fizwidget/fizwidget.github.io/source/_posts/2014-07-25-python-or-ruby.markdown

 Conclusion
 ----------

-So those are a few of the reasons why I like Ruby.
-Admittedly this was a rather one sided comparison - Ruby has plenty of downsides and Python plenty of benefits that I neglected to mention!
-Perhaps those will be the topic of a future post...
+So those are a few of the reasons why I prefer Ruby to Python.
+Admittedly this was a rather one sided comparison - Ruby has plenty of downsides and Python plenty of upsides that I neglected to mention.
+Perhaps those will be the topic of a future post!